jaiarobotics/jaiabot/src/doc/markdown/page56_cloud.md

 ## Network addresses

+The use of the `ip.py` tool (in `jaiabot/config/gen`) is recommended for determining IP addresses for a given node, id, fleet, etc.

 The network address assignment for the Jaia Cloud is intended to complement the existing fleet specific [VPN](page55_vpn.md).
 This means that a given fleet may have up to three VPN subnets assigned:

 1. "fleet VPN": The fleet VPN for remote support (vpn.jaia.tech) - UDP port 51821 + fleet ID